Frequently Asked Questions

 Q: Is it possible to find out if I am a recipient of a grant before May 1st?

 A: No. The Review Panel will not have met by that time.
 Letters will be mailed by June 10.

 A: You should notify the administrator immediately of any change in institution or dates, which will have to be approved by the Review Panel.
 Most college/camp decisions must be made by May 1 and this would be the appropriate time to notify MPLF so that checks can be written correctly.

 Q: May I email my work sample?

-A: No. It must be presented with the application in the form that is specified for your discipline.
-If you have any questions about the requirements you may email the administrator.
+A: It must be presented with the application in the form that is specified for your discipline.
+Some disciplines requirements require a link to be uploaded to YouTube, some require hard copies.
+Please read the instructions carefully and if you have any questions about the requirements you may email the administrator.